Asio Rebecca, 27: "I almost gave up"

 Rebecca and her daughter, Faith have also been negatively affected by the COVID-19 pandemic.
 "Due to the restrictions, it has become impossible for us to find work," Rebecca said.
 "I am so glad that Malteser International contacted me right at the beginning.
 They take care of us and brought us food every week.
 Unfortunately, Faith's physiotherapy is also not currently taking place at the Suubi Lyaffe centre because of the lockdown.
 Even though I miss the contact with the other mothers, I am very grateful that the physiotherapist visits us at home and does the exercises with Faith here."

 "Faith, like the other children of Suubi Lyaffe, has speaking difficulties.
 I would therefore like the centre to have support from a speech therapist for the children.
 We mothers are often at a loss and do not know how to support the language development of our children.
 We would be very grateful for that.
 My wish for Faith is that one day she'll be able to say everything she feels.
 That she'll be fine and that she can take care of herself once I am no longer able to."

 Your donation: Empower mothers to care for their children with disabilities

 Malteser International has supported Suubi Lyaffe since 2016.
 Donations have gone towards the financing of necessary resources as well as physiotherapy and exercise therapy for the children.
 Malteser International funds have also been used to cover the costs of transportation and medical treatment.
 As part of our pandemic, we provide mothers with food packages to ensure they have the essentials.

-Your Christmas donation helps us support the organization to care for children with disabilities and help them develop.
+Your donation helps us support the organization to care for children with disabilities and help them develop.